 More ADP Workforce Now integration resources

 In this guide, we showed you how you can use ADP Workforce Now APIs to streamline HR and payroll processes.
-We also shared how you can use a GAP to make your HR processes hyper-efficient through the power of low-code automation.
+We also shared how you can use a unified, AI-powered iPaaS to make your HR processes hyper-efficient through the power of low-code automation.

-If you’d like to learn more about a General Automation Platform, join our next weekly group demo.
-You can also check out these resources for more ideas on how you can drive HR productivity and improve the employee experience with integrations and automation:
+If you’d like to learn more, check out this case study for more ideas on how you can drive HR productivity and improve the employee experience with integrations and automation: